Thulium: X-ray source

-Despite its high cost, portable X-ray devices use thulium that has been bombarded with neutrons in a nuclear reactor to produce the isotope Thulium-170, having a half-life of 128.6 days and five major emission lines of comparable intensity (at 7.4, 51.354, 52.389, 59.4 and 84.253 keV).
+Despite its high cost, portable X-ray devices use thulium that has been bombarded with neutrons in a nuclear reactor to produce the isotope thulium-170, having a half-life of 128.6 days and five major emission lines of comparable intensity (at 7.4, 51.354, 52.389, 59.4 and 84.253 keV).
 These radioactive sources have a useful life of about one year, as tools in medical and dental diagnosis, as well as to detect defects in inaccessible mechanical and electronic components.
 Such sources do not need extensive radiation protection – only a small cup of lead.

 They are among the most popular radiation sources for use in industrial radiography.

 Thulium-170 is gaining popularity as an X-ray source for cancer treatment via brachytherapy (sealed source radiation therapy).

 Others

 Thulium has been used in high-temperature superconductors similarly to yttrium.
 Thulium potentially has use in ferrites, ceramic magnetic materials that are used in microwave equipment.
 Thulium is also similar to scandium in that it is used in arc lighting for its unusual spectrum, in this case, its green emission lines, which are not covered by other elements.
 Because thulium fluoresces with a blue color when exposed to ultraviolet light, thulium is put into euro banknotes as a measure against counterfeiting.

 The blue fluorescence of Tm-doped calcium sulfate has been used in personal dosimeters for visual monitoring of radiation.
-Tm-doped halides in which Tm is in its 2+ valence state, are promising luminescent materials that can make efficient electricity generating windows based on the principle of a luminescent solar concentrator, possible.
+Tm-doped halides in which Tm is in its 2+ oxidation state are luminescent materials that are proposed for electric power generating windows based on the principle of a luminescent solar concentrator.

-Biological role and precautions
+Biological role

 Soluble thulium salts are mildly toxic, but insoluble thulium salts are completely nontoxic.
 When injected, thulium can cause degeneration of the liver and spleen and can also cause hemoglobin concentration to fluctuate.
 Liver damage from thulium is more prevalent in male mice than female mice.
 Despite this, thulium has a low level of toxicity.

 In humans, thulium occurs in the highest amounts in the liver, kidneys, and bones.
 Humans typically consume several micrograms of thulium per year.
 The roots of plants do not take up thulium, and the dry matter of vegetables usually contains one part per billion of thulium.
-Thulium dust and powder are toxic upon inhalation or ingestion and can cause explosions.
+Thulium metal has low to moderate toxicity.